Table of Contents

 Altitude

-If you’re planning to install the pump at a higher altitude, this can affect the pump flow performance due to the lower air pressure, motor fan cooling, and net positive suction head (NPSH.)
-The lower pressure and NPSH can cause cavitation (when the fluid inside the pump is close to boiling temperature).
+If you’re planning to install an industrial pump at a higher altitude, this can affect the pump flow performance due to the lower air pressure, motor fan cooling, and net positive suction head (NPSH).
+The lower pressure and NPSH can cause cavitation (when the fluid inside the pump is close to boiling temperature.

 It’s vital to assess all technical characteristics of the fluid that the pump will be handling on a regular basis.
-This includes:
+This includes properties like:

 Viscosity